Skip to main content

 Emergency Heating Solutions: What to Do When Your Furnace Stops Working in the Cold

 Is your family protected from sudden furnace failures this winter?
 While Oregon typically has mild winters, it can still get fairly cold.
 To protect your family’s comfort and safety, you need to have the best emergency heating solutions at your fingertips.
-When disaster strikes, Central Oregon Heating is available to help Bend residents get the top 24-hour furnace repair services.
+When disaster strikes, Central Oregon Heating is available to help Bend & Redmond residents get the top 24-hour furnace repair services.

 From the moment you reach out to our team of heating, ventilation, and air conditioning (HVAC) professionals, we will move fast to diagnose and fix your furnace issues.
 To enjoy a toasty, warm home this winter, call our team or fill out our online form today!